lyubogeorgiev/JavaOOP/WorkingWithAbstraction/README.md

 Created a class Point which has coordinates x and y.
 Class Rectangle contains 2 points of class Point, lower left corner and top right corner of the rectangle.
 A class contains which returns true or false value is implemented in class Rectangle to determine whether a point is inside the rectangle or outside of the rectangle.

+Lab 03 - Student System
+-

+This assignment was just to refactor the code according to the Java conventions and rules.